city

 Analogue-Addressable Fire Alarm Systems

-The definition of an addressable fire alarm system is an intelligent system whose components are connected to each other and to the control panel.
+The definition of an addressable fire alarm system is an intelligent system whose components are connected to each other and the control unit.
 An addressable fire alarm system allows you to set manual and automatic alarms in distinct parts of the building.

 Unlike conventional systems that share a detected fire based on the zone, analog-addressable systems actually signal the specific detector that sensed smoke.
 Due to the specificity of this system, it’s a reliable choice for large, commercial properties that need more specific identification of a fire that may not be readily visible or quick to locate within a zone.